awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/SDAccelGUI_INTRO.md

 	> * Once the build process completes, you will find the host executable (```Test.exe```) and the FPGA binary (```binary_container_1.xclbin```) in the ```/home/centos/helloworld_c/workspace/Test/System``` directory.
 	> * Exit the SDAccel GUI.
 	> * Create the AFI from the FPGA binary using the AWS **create_sdaccel_afi.sh** script:
+	> IMPORTANT: you will need to create a bucket in S3 and inside the bucket you will need to create a folder to store dcp and another folder to store the logs during AFI creation.
 	>
   	>   ```bash
   	>     cd ~/aws-fpga-app-notes/reInvent18_Developer_Workshop/helloworld_c/workspace/Test/System